 5 Ways to Take Care of Your Car This Summer

+After a long spring spent at home, a little bit of maintenance can keep your car running reliably all summer long.
 Do you have a summer road trip or vacation planned?
 Stop by AutoZone to get all your tune up essentials.
 We’ve compiled a list of maintenance tips to get you to your next destination and through the summer.

 All these help get your car in shape.
 Looking for a more in-depth check?
 Make sure to penny-check your tires, take a look at your suspension, and pedal test your brakes.
 If you noticed rough idling during the winter, replace your spark plugs.
 When you’re under the hood changing the air filter, take a look at your engine belt to make sure it isn’t cracked.
 Also, turn on your air conditioner before you need it.
 Make sure it’s working now, so you won’t be without it on a hot day.

 Refer to the service manual for specific diagnostic, repair, and tool information for your particular vehicle.
 Always wear gloves and safety glasses, and work in a well-ventilated area.